AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   to the nse mass fractions to get reasonable results) is passed.
 This allows the subsequent checks to only rely on the thermodynamic conditions instead of mass fractions.

+* ``nse.nse_skip_molar = 1`` in the input file allows the user to skip the molar fraction check after the integration has failed.
+This option is used to completely forgo the requirement on molar fractions and allow the check to only dependent on the thermodynamic conditions.
+By only applying this after option after the integration failure, we hope the integrator has evolved the system to the NSE state the best it can.
+By turning on this option, we hope to give relief to the integrator if the system is in NSE thermodynamically, which is likely the case.

 .. rubric:: Footnotes

 .. [#fY] The table actually provides the weak rate, which is the sum